Jayer117-ball/HighandDry/README.md

 - **Hardcore NVR** Same as Normal + extra hardcore + NVR mods (still need to enable a preset)
 - **Performance:** WIP

- 🔹 To play, make sure **New Vegas** is selected in the MO2 drop down
+ 🔹 To play, make sure **High & Dry** is selected in the MO2 drop down
  ❌ Do **NOT** use Fallout Launcher or NVSE directly

 - Fallout Launcher will appear the **first time** — that's okay